There is an excellent guide to MRI at mriquestions.com. Most images in these notes come from that site, courtesy of Allen D. Elster, MRIquestions.com.

 Many, many alternative pulse sequences exist, some of which interleave new pulse sequences while waiting for the TR interval of the first sequence to complete, and others of which traverse the frequency domain in different patterns for faster acquistion or for a reduction in motion artefacts.

-Note that it's not just a matter of scanning the frequency domain with different $G_x$ and $G_y$ sequences.
+Note that it's not just a matter of scanning the frequency domain with different Gx and Gy sequences.
 We also have to ensure that a signal is present (for example, with spin echo) and ensure that other dephasing effects don't adversely affect the signal.
 There's a very large body of work on building good pulse sequences.

 Phase encoding is probably the most difficult thing to understand for newcomers to MRI.
 It certainly was for me.

 This may be due, in part, to the naming of the FE interval as the "frequency encoding" step.
-Various authors talk about sampling the MR signal at different frequencies during this step, perhaps because the $G_x$ gradient causes different frequencies of precession in the $x$ direction.
+Various authors talk about sampling the MR signal at different frequencies during this step, perhaps because the Gx gradient causes different frequencies of precession in the x direction.

-However, the sampling is really being done at different, discrete gradient integrals, and each such gradient integral corresponds to a different location, $k$, in the frequency domain.
+However, the sampling is really being done at different, discrete gradient integrals, and each such gradient integral corresponds to a different location, k, in the frequency domain.

-So the $\mathbf{G_x}$ and $\mathbf{G_y}$ gradients are really only used "build up" a gradient integral, $\mathbf{\int G_{xy}\ dt}$, that selects different wavevectors, $\mathbf{k}$, at which to sample the MR signal.
+So the Gx and Gy gradients are really only used "build up" a gradient integral, ∫Gxy dt, that selects different wavevectors, k, at which to sample the MR signal.

-The use of the $G_z$ gradient to select a slice is completely different and is correctly termed "frequency encoding", since each slice has its own frequency range.
+The use of the Gz gradient to select a slice is completely different and is correctly termed "frequency encoding", since each slice has its own frequency range.